qcnotes/qcnotes.github.io/_posts/2024-09-13-Quantum-Operations.md

 *Fig.1 Quantum operations*

-We are however interested in the system S’s final state $\varepsilon(\rho)$ post evolution.
+We are however interested in the system S’s final state $\varepsilon(\rho_{S})$ post evolution.
 The unitary evolution has entangled quantum system S & E and to obtain state of system s, the environment E must be traced out from the composite system.

 The composite state of system S & E is